 WHO CAN APPLY?

-Main applicants and co-applicants are employed by the University of Twente.
-They should have access to sufficient university facilities and budget to carry out the project according to university standards.
-This call is open as well to researchers connected to the Fraunhofer Project Centre @ University of Twente and the Max Planck Center for Complex Fluidics.
+Main applicants and co-applicants should be employed by the University of Twente and should have access to sufficient university facilities and budget to carry out the project according to university standards.
+This call is also open for researchers employed by the Advanced Manufacturing Centre and the Max Planck Centre for Complex Fluidics at the University of Twente.

 WHAT CAN BE APPLIED FOR?